Tushar4059x/Shiftora-website/content/blog/business-process-automation-strategic-guide.md

 ### Partner for Success

-ScaletrailAI helps businesses approach BPA strategically:
+ShiftoraAI helps businesses approach BPA strategically:
 - Process assessment and optimization
 - Technology strategy and selection
 - Implementation and integration